YoeDistro/yoe-distro/README.md

    [docker wrapper](docs/docker.md) that contains all the host dependencies needed.
 This wrapper is invisible (the file system still lives on the host), and is optional if you choose not to use it.
-1. **transparent**: we try to use industry standard tools (git, bitbake, etc) where possible and not invent a lot of new tooling that needs to be learned to use the system.
-As an example, much of the tooling (envsetup.sh) are simple bash functions and are easy to learn from.
+1. **transparent**: we try to use industry standard tools (git, bitbake, kas, etc) where possible and not invent a lot of new tooling that needs to be learned to use the system.
 Using Yoe will teach you about Yocto.
 1. **minimal**: Embedded Linux images can quickly become bloated so we support technologies like musl libc, opkg package manager, etc. where appropriate.

 ## Supported Machines

-See the output of `./envsetup.sh` for examples of projects we regularly test with.
+See [KAS](docs/kas.md) for a list of supported machine configurations.

 There is also
 [machine specific documentation](docs/README.md#machine-documentation)